Eye, Suffolk Church

 History, tourist information, and nearby accommodation

-Comper was also responsible for the impressive and colourful east window and the striking font cover, which seems to rise up towards the roof like a rocket ship lifting off.
+Comper was also responsible for the impressive and colourful east window, designed as a memorial to Revd John Polycarp Oakey (d.
+1927).
+Over 1800 local people contributed to pay for the window.
+He was also behind the elegant sanctuary lamps, the war memorial in the south aisle, and the striking font cover, which seems to rise up towards the roof like a rocket ship lifting off.

 The other feature that makes Eye's church so rewarding to visit is the setting; the churchyard is immediately beside the wonderful medieval timber-framed guildhall, while across the street and half hidden behind more modern buildings peeps the crumbling stone walls of Eye Castle, atop its high mound.
 You can get quite wonderful views of the church and the guildhall from the castle ramparts, and the sight of the two historic buildings side by side is one of my favourite in all of Suffolk.

 Address: Church Street, Eye, Suffolk, England, IP23 7BD